privacy-scaling-explorations/zkevm-specs/specs/opcode/CopyToLog.md

 ## Circuit behaviour

-`CopyToLog` is an internal execution state and doesn't correspond to a EVM opcode.
+`CopyToLog` is an internal execution state and doesn't correspond to an EVM opcode.
 It copies data from memory RW `Txlog` entries.
 This gadget needs to loop itself if it hasn't finished the copy.